ankitkpandey1/uringcore/README.md

 uringcore provides a drop-in replacement for Python's asyncio event loop, built on the io_uring interface available in Linux kernel 5.11+ (with advanced features optimal on 5.19+).
 The project targets use cases where low-latency I/O and high throughput are critical requirements.

 The implementation leverages a completion-driven architecture rather than the traditional readiness-based model used by epoll.
-This design reduces syscalls on the hot path, resulting in measurable performance improvements for network-intensive applications.
+This design reduces syscalls on the hot path (near-zero when SQPOLL is enabled), yielding measurable latency and CPU improvements.

 ## Use Cases